 #22 MON CAP

 Mark Halperin was born on a Monday in the zodiac sign of Capricorn.
 He has the Moon as the ruler of his INNER Self and Saturn governs his OUTER Self.
-The #22 MON CAP Dayology signature creates emotional, achieving individuals who need to mind their manners.
+The #22 MON CAP Dayology signature creates strongly emotional, achieving individuals who need to mind their manners.
 Halperin is making a comeback by hosting a Sunday show “Mark Halperin’s Focus Group” on NewsMax TV.